 The lectures take place on Tuesday evenings 19.00-21.00 hrs

-Lesson 1 on 7 April 2020 – General Introduction and 'Music and Autonomy'- Dr. H. Ismaili-M’hamdi
+Lesson 1 on Thursday 9 April 2020 (NEW DATE) – General Introduction and 'Music and Autonomy'- Dr. H. Ismaili-M’hamdi

 Wolff, Janet (1987).
 “The Ideology of Autonomous Art.”
 In: Leppert, Richard and Susan McClary (eds.); Music and Society.
 The Politics of Composition, Performance, and Reception.
 Cambridge: Cambridge University Press, pp. 1-12;